Stocks Overvalued? Considerations of How High Is Too High

 Examples of the ‘overvalued stocks’ phenomenon

-Coming out of the Covid-19 crash, traders and investment managers began to shift their perspectives on what kinds of assets they wanted.
+Traders and investment managers have begun to shift their perspectives on what kinds of assets they want in recent years.

 They looked at the environment and saw that cash and nominal rate bonds were terrible to have in any material quantity.